Cambalab/ns-vue-radio/tools/README.md

 ## Test the generated bundle

 The `.aab` bundle is used to generate many apks, each of them specifically supports different devices architecture and/or Android versions.
-Since every single `.apk` is built exclusively for a specific device, the file is a lot lighter than an `.apk` that supports every (or many of) Android device architecture.
+Since every single `.apk` is built exclusively for a specific device, the file is a lot lighter than an `.apk` that supports every (or many of) Android device's architecture.
 Sometimes an optimized application weight is half the size of a non-optimized `.apk`, which allows users to download it quicker than other applications and uses less device storage.

 Here's the official [**documentation**](https://docs.nativescript.org/angular/tooling/publishing/android-app-bundle#testing-the-produced-aab-file), or you can follow the steps explained below.